mathspp/mathspp/pages/02.blog/yamlutils/item.en.md

  - `item.pt.md`
  - `frontmatter.yaml`

 The `item` files contain the blog post itself, and the extension `.en.md` or `.pt.md` identifies the language in which they are written.
-To help customize my blog I can set "headers" in my posts using a special syntax called [YAML], which I use to set the post tags, the title of the post, the slug (the URL suffix, `yamlutils` for this blog post), the date in which this was published, etc.
+The `frontmatter.yaml` file has "headers" that help customize my blog.
+I set those headers with a special syntax called [YAML]; with it I set the post tags, the title of the post, the slug (the URL suffix, `yamlutils` for this blog post), the date in which this was published, etc.

 For most of it, these things do not depend on the language the user is viewing the page on, for example I keep the slug the same for the English and Portuguese versions, cf.